-The leadership team have a good understanding of their responsibilities for meeting both the safeguarding and welfare requirements and the learning and development requirements of the Early Years Foundation Stage.
+The leadership team have a good understanding of their responsibilities for meeting both the safeguarding and welfare requirements and the learning and development requirements of the Statutory framework for the Early Years Foundation Stage.
 There is an accurate overview of the curriculum through the monitoring of the educational programmes.
-The pre-school offers a broad range of experiences to help children make progress in their learning and development.
-Staff are aware of the need to develop the outdoor area to extend children's learning.
+The pre-school offers a broad range of experiences to help children make progress in all areas of their learning and development.
+Staff reflect on what they provide for the children and are aware of the need to review and continually develop the provision to extend children's learning.
 There is a high level of understanding of how children learn, the teaching is good and the staff team have a secure understanding of each area of learning and how children learn through play.
-The manager monitors the levels of assessment and planning to make sure these are compatible, consistent and display an accurate understanding of all children's skills, abilities and progress.
+The pre-school manager monitors the levels of assessment and planning to make sure these are compatible, consistent and display an accurate understanding of all children's skills, abilities and progress.
 Staff work closely with individual children who have any additional needs, so that they make supportive interventions and any gaps in their learning are quickly addressed.
-Joint working with other professionals support improving outcomes for children.
+Joint working with other professionals supports improving outcomes for children.

 Children are well protected through clear safeguarding procedures.
-All staff complete child protection training and have good understanding of their responsibilities in this area.
-The premises are secure and children are well supervised.
-Attendance records for staff and children indicate that staffing ratios are met in line with legal requirements.
+All staff and volunteers complete child protection training and have a good understanding of their responsibilities in this area.
+The premises are kept secure and children are well supervised.
+Attendance records for staff and children indicate that staffing ratios are well met in line with legal requirements.
 Risk assessments and daily checks of the premises and resources effectively reduce the chance of accidental injury.
-Staff take steps to ease issues of accessibility caused by being based on the first floor of a building.
+Staff take steps to ease issues of accessibility for using the first floor of a building.
 Robust recruitment, employment and induction procedures are in place and implemented well to protect children.
-The parent committee fully support the management of the group.
+The parent committee are cleared and fully support the management of the group.
 Staff have a good understanding of the safeguarding and welfare requirements and these are well met throughout the provision.
 Staff know and follow clear policies and procedures and implement these consistently.

 There are good systems and procedures in place to liaise with other care providers that children currently attend.
-Staff recognise that partnerships make a strong contribution to meeting children's needs.
-There are systems in place for monitoring and supporting staff professional development through training events.
+Staff recognise that partnerships make a strong contribution to meeting children's individual needs.
+There are effective systems in place for monitoring and supporting staff professional development through access to training events.
 These have a positive impact on developing practice in the pre-school.
 Self-evaluation takes into account the views of staff, children and parents.
 They also seek feedback from other professionals working in early years.
 As a result, the staff team are aware of areas that can be developed further.